WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 * AZ edited a lot for the revision, which cost him very much time.
 * OH also gave some suggestions for the revision.
 * GX helped me with the website of the revision.
+  * KW: YAY!
+This is so cool!

 #### What did you achieve?

 * Got a better finding (even than schizophrenia biomarker).
+  * :sparkles::sparkles::sparkles: WOOOOO!
+Got to love new findings!
 * Finally, got my CB server password and login the server successfully.
+  * KW: Yay!
 * Found 3 new people in UCL to attend our meeting!
+  * KW: Exciting.
+Plan a timeline after OHBM.
-* Make final decision for PRR and made a presentation.
+* Make final decision for RR and made a presentation.
+  * KW: This all sounds fantastic :smiley_cat:
 * Prepared the documents for visa (eg paid airplane for OHBM) and made an appointment.

 #### What did you struggle with?

 * Nothing, just feeling hopeful.